asmit990/asmit990/README.md

 ---

 ##  About Me

-I focus on building robust backend systems, scalable applications, and automating processes.
-My goal is to deliver reliable software solutions that make a real impact.
+I focus on **backend systems, DevOps automation, and scalable architectures**.
+Tech I work with:
+- **Languages:** Go, Node.js, TypeScript, Python
+- **Tools & Platforms:** Docker, Kubernetes, GitHub Actions, Linux
+- **Databases:** PostgreSQL, MongoDB, Redis

+My aim is to build reliable software and automate workflows that let systems run smoothly at scale.

 ---

 ##  Quote

-*"The best way to predict the future is to build it — and automate it."*
+*"The best way to predict the future is to build it."*

 ---

 <p align="center">
-  _Thank you for visiting.
-Let’s build something exceptional together._
+  _Thanks for stopping by — let’s build something exceptional together._
 </p>